 This is a great activity to do with sticky notes on the wall.
 Once you feel like you have almost all of the active projects listed, start grouping together the ones that seem like they are in similar states.

-Rally Kanban coaches work on-site to guide organizations through the process of designing your portfolio Kanban so you can see results faster.
+CA Agile Central Kanban coaches work on-site to guide organizations through the process of designing your portfolio Kanban so you can see results faster.
 Learn more about how this offering has helped your competitors already.